nodejs/node/doc/api/tls.md

 -->

 * `options` {Object}
+  * `clientCertEngine` {string} Optional name of an OpenSSL engine which can provide the client certificate.
   * `handshakeTimeout` {number} Abort the connection if the SSL/TLS handshake does not finish in the specified number of milliseconds.
 Defaults to `120` seconds.
 A `'tlsClientError'` is emitted on the `tls.Server` object whenever